flaviens/gsoc-sim-mem/documentation.md

 The main age matrix side is the concatenation of two types of entries:

-- # The $NumWSlots * MaxBurstEffLen$ elementary write burst entries, addressed as (slotId << log2(MaxBurstEffLen)) | eid, where eid is a notation, convenient here but not used in the source code.
+- The $NumWSlots * MaxBurstEffLen$ elementary write burst entries, addressed as (slotId << log2(MaxBurstEffLen)) | eid, where eid is a notation, convenient here but not used in the source code.
-- The $NumWSlots * MaxWBurstLen$ elementary write burst entries, addressed as (slotId << log2(MaxWBurstLen)) | eid, where eid is a notation, convenient here but not used in the source code, for the element identifier in the burst.
+ - The $NumRSlots$ read data slots / read address requests.

 We have considered the fact that all read elementary burst entries in the same burst share the same age.

 ### Finding optimal entries